PET Acoustic Panels for Modern Interiors

 Choosing the Right PET Acoustic Solution

-The right PET acoustic system depends on the room type, ceiling height, level of background noise and the way the space is used.
-A meeting room may benefit from wall panels, while an open-plan office may require ceiling baffles or clouds.
-Shared work areas may benefit from screens or a mix of several acoustic treatments.
+For example, meeting rooms often benefit from wall panels.
+In contrast, open-plan offices may require ceiling baffles or clouds.
+Shared work areas may also benefit from screens or a combination of treatments.

 Common PET Acoustic System Types